 Daytime tickets let visitors take unlimited rides on the Wild West Train Adventure.
 For special events, including Tweetsie Christmas, visitors must purchase tickets for one specific train departure time that will take them to the park.

 In addition to train rides, Tweetsie Railroad has a plethora of amusement rides suitable for the whole family.
 These rides include:

 - Chair lift with beautiful, expansive views

 - Free Fall

-From adrenaline-racing twists and rides to family-friendly carousels, Tweetsie Railroad has it all!
+Tweetsie Railroad has everything from adrenaline-racing twists and rides to family-friendly carousels!
 Make sure you check which rides are open when you’ll be visiting.